Charlebois-12/Charlebois-12/README.md

 # Hello, I'm Remi Charlebois
 <a href="https://www.linkedin.com/in/remi-charlebois-18b502335/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]
+Brief Introduction

 I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a Presistant Problem-Solver who when faced with a difficult task, I will do whatever it takes to overcome it and understand it in its entirety.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in Cyber Operations has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]